 Family Group Conference Facilitator Course Information Document

-Mediation Institute provides this training and assessment with online learning and a live video meeting discussion and role play training.
-This is a modification due to the COVID-19 Epidemic in 2020.
+Mediation Institute provides this training and assessment with online learning and a live video meeting workshop delivered over three half day sessions.

 Students can undertake the theory part of the course through self-paced online and then participate in a live online workshop.